Cognizant-CDE-Australia/angular-form-lib/CONTRIBUTING.md

 <!--[CN_HEADING]-->
 # Contributing

 Welcome!
-This document explains how you can contribute to making **ng-form-lib** even better.
+This document explains how you can contribute to making **angular-form-lib** even better.

 <!--[]-->